publicaciones_memoria_2009

 The fourth and last session of the course featured lectures by Ignacio J. Urricelqui Pacho, under degree scroll "Imágenes de una contienda.
 Estella and the last Carlist war", Javier Azanza, who spoke on "report, identity and image of Estella in the plastic arts of the 19th and 20th centuries", and Gregorio Díaz Ereño, who spoke on topic "Gustavo de Maeztu: Museum and city".
 The closing speeches were given by the Mayoress of the city, Begoña Ganuza, and by José Javier Azanza López, director .

-Two activities were organised in October. lecture The first was a visit to position by Francisco Javier Zubiaur Carreño of the Museum of Navarre and the sculptor and painter Iñaki Ruiz de Eguino, with the aim of describing the latter's exhibition in the Pamplona Citadel.
-The second was an on-site intervention by Professor Pilar Andueza to explain the palace of the San Miguel de Aguayo family, the current home of the Pablo Sarasate Professional Conservatory of Music, the institution with which the activity took place.
+Two activities were organized in October.
+The first was a lecture position Francisco Javier Zubiaur Carreño of the Museum of Navarre and the sculptor and painter Iñaki Ruiz de Eguino, with the aim of describing the latter's exhibition in the Pamplona Citadel.
+The second was an on-site intervention by Professor Pilar Andueza to explain the palace of the San Miguel de Aguayo family, current headquarters of the Pablo Sarasate Professional Conservatory of Music, the institution with which the activity was carried out.

-At the end of October, a visit was organised for the exhibition El Derecho de Navarra, at position by its curator Mercedes Galán.
+At the end of October, a visit to the exhibition El Derecho de Navarra was organized position its curator Mercedes Galán.

-A Cycle on Museums was held on 2, 3 and 11 November, with the participation of Mª Ángeles Mezquíriz, honorary director of the Museum of Navarre and Miguel Ángel Hurtado, currently director , and Juan Ignacio Vidarte, director general director of the Guggenheim Museum Bilbao.
+On November 2, 3 and 11, a Cycle on Museums was held, with the participation of Mª Ángeles Mezquíriz, honorary director of the Museum of Navarre, Miguel Ángel Hurtado, current director of the Museum, and Juan Ignacio Vidarte, general director of the Guggenheim Museum Bilbao.

-The Christmas Cycle with talks by professors Javier Azanza and Miguel Zugasti closed, as has become traditional, the year's course of activities.
-This was followed by lecture Christmas in the Cathedral.
-Rites, festivities and art by Professor Ricardo Fernández Gracia, at partnership with the association de Amigos de la Catedral de Pamplona.
+The Christmas Cycle with presentations by professors Javier Azanza and Miguel Zugasti closed, as has become traditional, the year's course of activities.
+To this was added the lecture Christmas in the Cathedral.
+Rites, festivities and art by Professor Ricardo Fernández Gracia, in partnership with the association of Friends of the Cathedral of Pamplona.

-As in previous years, the web site has given a punctual account of all the activities and once they are over, the summaries of all of them can be consulted, as well as the usual sections of the open classroom , among which the Piece of the Month stands out.
-Likewise, the work publishing house has continued with the publication of the annual report and the Cuadernos de la Chair de Patrimonio y Arte Navarro in its issue IV, which includes the interventions of the course Casas señoriales y palacios de Navarra.
-Likewise, the subject seminar of Navarrese Art, a university course open to interested people from the city and organized according to a systematic program and following an updated methodology, has been given to forty people.
+As in previous years, the website has given a punctual account of all the activities and once they are over, the summaries of all of them can be consulted, as well as the usual sections of the open classroom , among which the Piece of the month stands out.
+Likewise, the publishing house work has continued with the publication of the annual report and the Cuadernos de la Chair de Patrimonio y Arte Navarro in issue IV, which includes the interventions of the course Casas señoriales y palacios de Navarra (Navarre's stately homes and palaces).
+Likewise, the subject seminar on Navarrese Art, a university course open to interested people from the city and organized according to a systematic program and following an updated methodology, has been given to forty people.
 All of them participated in an interdisciplinary outing to the towns of Tudela and Fitero.

 Ricardo Fernández Gracia